Shadowlized/ESIDE/README.md

-# ESIDE
+# ESIDE: Explainable Synthetic Image Detection through Diffusion Timestep Ensembling

 ## Introduction

 This is the implementation of the paper:

-<a href="https://arxiv.org/abs/2503.06201">Explainable Synthetic Image Detection through Diffusion Timestep Ensembling</a>
+<a href="https://arxiv.org/abs/2503.06201">Explainable Synthetic Image Detection through Diffusion Timestep Ensembling</a>  (Under Review)

 Our code and datasets will be released soon.